Honeycomb: One of Nature’s Most Beautiful and Useful Structures

 Is Honeycomb Edible?
 What Are the Benefits of Eating Honeycomb?

-Honeycomb is made of wax and honey, and it’s safe to eat; people have been eating honeycomb for thousands of years.
+Honeycomb is made of wax and honey, and it’s safe to eat; people have been eating it for thousands of years.
 Biting into a chunk of fresh honeycomb is the purest way to enjoy honey.
 The wax adds a delightfully chewy texture, and the sensory experience of the wax cells full of honey “exploding” in your mouth is unique to eating honeycomb.
-The health benefits of eating honeycomb revolve primarily around the honey it contains.
+The health benefits revolve primarily around the honey it contains.
 Other than trace elements of vitamin A, the only nutritional value of the wax comb itself is as roughage.

-The health benefits of honey have been detailed in another blog of ours, “Health Benefits of Honey and Beeswax.
+The health benefits of honey have been detailed in another blog of ours, “Health Benefits of Honey and Beeswax.”

 How is Honeycomb Consumed?